rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

 ## View the Metrics and Logs

-Now that the Metrics and Log forwarding is set up we can view them in Grafana.
+Now that the metrics and log forwarding are forwarding to Azure Files, let's view them in Granfa.

-1. Fetch the Route for Grafana
+1. First, we'll need to fetch the route for Grafana and visit it in our web browser.
+To get the route, run the following command:

     ```bash
     oc -n custom-logging get route grafana-route \
       -o jsonpath='{"https://"}{.spec.host}{"\n"}'
     ```

-1. Browse to the provided route address in the same browser window as your OCP console and login using your OpenShift credentials (either AAD or kubeadmin).

-1. View an existing dashboard such as **custom-logging -> Node Exporter -> USE Method -> Cluster**.
+1. Once you get to the Grafana interface, you'll be redirected to login using your ARO credentials that you were given by the workshop team.
+Once you login, proceed with viewing an existing dashboard such as **custom-logging -> Node Exporter -> USE Method -> Cluster**.

-    !!! info "These dashboards are copies of the dashboards that are available directly on the OpenShift web console under **Observability**"
+    !!! info "These dashboards are copies of the dashboards that are available directly on the OpenShift Web Console under **Observability**"

     ![](../Images/grafana-metrics.png)